-In 2018, on average, a pound of dried porcini mushrooms costs about $40 to $60.
+On average, a pound of dried porcini mushrooms costs about $40 to $60.
 You can also get a pound of frozen porcini mushrooms for about $20 per pound.
 You can get them jarred, spiced, and packed in olive oil, too.
 Price variances depend upon quality.
 Dried mushrooms will last you longer and can hold the flavor of fresh mushrooms better than frozen mushrooms.

 Dried porcinis cannot be grilled, but do play an important role in the kitchen, they can be added to stews and sauces and can be used to make an excellent risotto.

 If you envision a mushroom in your head, porcini mushrooms are probably what you imagine a mushroom should look like.
 Porcinis have a thick, firm white stalk and a broad, dark-brown cap.
 If you are out walking in a European forest and come across a clump under a chestnut tree, where they're often found, you may well think you've stumbled into a fairy tale and that gnomes or fairies are nearby.